 How Long Will I Be a High Risk Driver?

-One good thing about being a high-risk driver is it doesn't last forever if you make good choices.
-Understanding how long you will be a high-risk driver will allow you to switch to a cheaper insurance policy as soon as possible.
-The length of time you are considered high risk depends on what made you a high risk in the beginning.
+Understanding how long you will be a high-risk driver allows you to switch to a cheaper insurance policy as soon as possible.
+The length of time you are considered high risk depends on what made you a high risk in the first place.

 Here are the most common reasons for being classified as a high-risk driver and the effect each reason has on your driving record.

 Paying a higher rate on your auto insurance due to not carrying insurance is frustrating.
 Car insurance is important to keep at all times because of the surcharge for a lapse.
 A surcharge is an added charge to your insurance.
 Once you get car insurance again, you'll be paying high-risk rates for at least six continuous months.

 Once you obtain a policy, it's in your best interest to keep the same policy for six months.
 If you switch before your six months is up, you will have to start your six months over, lengthening the time you pay the high-risk rate.
 You may be able to use multiple declaration pages to prove six months of coverage, but the hassle usually isn't worth the savings.

 Minor violations typically affect your insurance rates for three years.
 If you are high risk due to multiple tickets or at-fault accidents, you can typically secure coverage with a preferred carrier once your oldest violation falls off.
 After a violation is three years old, it typically comes off your record, but you have to wait for your renewal to see a difference in your rate if you're staying with the same carrier.

 Ask your insurance agent to give you the dates of all your violations.
 Switching to a preferred carrier the day after your violation falls off is a great way to save money quickly.
 If you have a few other drivers under your policy, you could work with your current carrier and leverage leaving to secure a discounted rate.